Fairplex: Barretts OTB, sales, and closed race facilities

-There is a large off-track betting (OTB) horse wagering racebook at Fairplex, located on White Avenue, about a mile north from McKinley Avenue in Pomona.
+There is a large off-track betting (OTB) horse wagering racebook at the Fairplex, located on White Avenue, about a mile north from McKinley Avenue in Pomona.
 The OTB accepts racing signals from the United States, Canada, and Australia.
-There is also a restaurant and Sports Bar called the Finish Line Grill.
+There is also a restaurant and Sports Bar called The Derby Room.
 Next to the OTB is Barretts Sales and Racing, a horse facility with a (now closed) 5/8 mile racetrack and a grandstand seating 10,000.
 Barrett's provided equine training facilities, horse show facilities, and the Barrett's Equine Limited horse auction complex.
 The grandstand facility is also used to host concerts and special events accommodating up to 15,000 patrons.
 Barrett's and the Los Angeles County Fair Association reached an agreement in February 2013 for naming rights, and the race meet was referred to as the "Barrett's Race Meet at Fairplex."
 In addition to horse races, the track hosted the final round of the American Flat Track motorcycle racing series in 2009 and from 2011 to 2014.

-Fairplex is home to a large dragstrip known as the Auto Club Raceway at Pomona, which hosts both the opening and closing rounds of the NHRA drag racing series.
-Fairplex is also the location of the Wally Parks NHRA Motor Sports Museum, presented by the Automobile Club of Southern California.
+The Fairplex is home to a large dragstrip known as the In-N-Out Burger Pomona Dragstrip, which hosts both the opening and closing rounds of the NHRA drag racing series.
+The Fairplex is also the location of the Wally Parks NHRA Motor Sports Museum, presented by the Automobile Club of Southern California.

-Fairplex is the site of the Millard Sheets Center for the Arts at Fairplex, a year-round education and exhibit space affiliated with The Smithsonian Institution.
+The Fairplex is the site of the Millard Sheets Center for the Arts at Fairplex, a year-round education and exhibit space affiliated with The Smithsonian Institution.
 The center is located in the historic Fine Arts building, a 12000 sqft facility designed by architect Claud Beelman and erected by the WPA in 1937.
 In 1994 the building was renamed in honor of artist Millard Sheets, a Pomona native who was the director of the county fair's art programs from 1930 to 1956.